SemTiOne/odys/docs/examples/basic_dispatch.md

 This example asks a simple but important question: if a load must be met at every timestep, how should Odys dispatch a cheap renewable generator and a more expensive thermal unit?

 The setup is intentionally small.
-We have a fixed 70 MW load over 9 half-hour periods, a free solar plant with time-varying availability, and a gas turbine with a marginal cost of 50 $/MWh.
+We have a fixed 70 MW load over 24 hourly periods, a free solar plant with time-varying availability, and a gas turbine with a marginal cost of 50 $/MWh.
 The optimizer should use solar whenever it is available and only call on gas when solar is not enough.

 That makes this a good first example because it shows the core Odys workflow without adding storage or markets.